tensorflow/models/research/object_detection/g3doc/defining_your_own_model.md

 In this section, we discuss some of the abstractions that we use for defining detection models.
-If you would like to define a new model architecture for detection and use it in the Tensorflow Detection API, then this section should also serve as a high level guide to the files that you will need to edit to get your new model working.
+If you would like to define a new model architecture for detection and use it in the TensorFlow Detection API, then this section should also serve as a high level guide to the files that you will need to edit to get your new model working.

 ## DetectionModels (`object_detection/core/model.py`)

-In order to be trained, evaluated, and exported for serving  using our provided binaries, all models under the Tensorflow Object Detection API must implement the `DetectionModel` interface (see the full definition in `object_detection/core/model.py`).
+In order to be trained, evaluated, and exported for serving  using our provided binaries, all models under the TensorFlow Object Detection API must implement the `DetectionModel` interface (see the full definition in `object_detection/core/model.py`).
 In particular, each of these models are responsible for implementing 5 functions: